x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 # Security Considerations

-The security requirements of the HBS standards [NIST-SP-800-208] and [NIST-FIPS-205] MUST be taken into account.
+The security requirements of [NIST-SP-800-208] and [NIST-FIPS-205] MUST be taken into account.

-For the stateful HBS it is crucial to stress the importance of a correct state management.
+For the stateful HBS (HSS, XMSS, XMSS^MT) it is crucial to stress the importance of a correct state management.
 If an attacker were able to obtain signatures for two different messages created using the same OTS key, then it would become computationally feasible for that attacker to create forgeries [BH16].
 As noted in [MCGREW], extreme care needs to be taken in order to avoid the risk that an OTS key will be reused accidentally.
-This is a new property that most developers will not be familiar with and requires careful handling.
+This is a new requirement that most developers will not be familiar with and requires careful handling.

+Various strategies for a correct state management can be applied:

+- Implement a track record of all signatures generated via a key pair associated to a stateful HBS instance.
+This track record may be stored outside the device which is used to generate the signature.
+Check the track record to prevent OTS key reuse before a new signature is released.
+Drop the new signature and hit your PANIC button if you spot OTS key reuse.

+- Use a stateful HBS instance only for a moderate number of signatures such that it is always practical to keep a consitent track record and be able to unambiguously trace back all generated signatures.

+# Backup and Restore Management

+Certificate Authorities have high demands in order to ensure the availability of signature generation throughout the validity period of signing key pairs.

+Usual backup and restore strategies when using a stateless signature scheme (e.g. SLH-DSA) is to duplicate private keying material and to operate redundant signing devices or to store and safeguard a copy of the private keying material such that it can be used to set up a new signing device in case of technical difficulties.

+For stateful HBS such straightforward backup and restore strategies will lead to OTS reuse with high probability as a correct state management is not guaranteed.
+Strategies for maintaining availibility and keeping a correct state are described in 7 of [NIST-SP-800-208].

 # IANA Considerations